danpilch/danpilch.github.io/resume/resume.typ

 - Community currently uses sidecar as service discovery in Kubernetes, I maintain the project with new features and maintenance releases as and when required.
 *nmesos-k8s* #link("https://github.com/NinesStack/nmesos-k8s")[github.com/NinesStack/nmesos-k8s] #h(1fr) Since 2023
 -  A lightweight CLI written in Ruby that enables smooth migration for teams moving from Mesos to Kubernetes by reusing existing nmesos service definitions.
 (We open sourced the project to the `NinesStack` Github organisation).
+*pd-report* #link("https://github.com/danpilch/pd-report")[github.com/danpilch/pd-report] #h(1fr) Since 2025
+- `pd-report` is a command-line tool that generates an executive summary and analysis of the past month's PagerDuty incidents.
+It fetches incident data from PagerDuty, analyses trends and metrics using OpenAI's GPT-4.1, and outputs a concise, markdown-formatted report suitable for leadership review.

 == Certifications
 #chiline()